Hay Festival Segovia, 19–22 September 2019, has now ended. Thanks for joining us! You can watch and listen again on Hay Player.

 12.45pm–2.15pm: Podcast stories in women’s voices

 The serial audio format gives voice to ten women from the sphere of culture and communication to talk, from their own perspective, about some of the issues that interest women nowadays: curiosity, creativity, fame, family conciliation, visibility.
 An exclusive and novel project which brings a female voice to current issues, in a relaxed format.
-With the journalist and writer Teresa Viejo and the actress Amarna Miller.
+With Idoia Cantolla Publishing Manager of Storytel Original Spain, and the creator of content, author, activist and actress Amarna Miller.

 Stories born in audio format are then translated onto paper.
 ‘Audio first’ is now a worldwide trend that pitches the audio format as the first one to launch new works into the market.
 Renato Cisneros explains the challenges of developing an original series for Storytel, designed to start out in an audio format.